Macrometacorp/docs/docs/photoniq/prerendering/02-get-started/index.md

 - [Purge the Cache](../07-prerendering-management/manage-cache/manage-cache.md)
 - [Customize rendering behavior with Prerender headers](../03-features/02-prerendering-headers/index.md)

+## Preparing your site for Prerender

+Before using the service, we recommend doing the following to improve the findability and visibility of your site:

+- **Optimize your site SEO:** Prerender works best with well-structured content, and your website SEO helps with this.
+Here’s what you should review:

+    - **Metadata:** Properly configure your site’s metadata (titles, descriptions, etc.) to improve indexing for bots.
+    - **Content Structure:** Use H1-H6 headings and structured content for better SEO crawling.
+    - **URL Structure:** Keep URLs clean, concise, and relevant.
+Avoid lengthy query strings when possible.
+    - **Relevant Content:** Ensure your content remains relevant and helpful to your target audience.
+- **Determine your caching strategy:** Prerender's Cache Manager allows you to cache certain pages from your origin.
+Depending on your business data and how often this data is accessed, decide what pages need caching to reduce render time and costs.

 ## Prerequisites

+Before configuring your site for Prerender, ensure to have the following:

 - A Prerender instance.
 This Instance gives you access to the service and other tools needed to use it.
 Contact Macrometa engineers to help set up your Prerender Instance.
+- Configure user permissions to ensure protection of sensitive data.
+Prerender's [auth service](./explore.md) allows you to configure user roles to tailor who accesses and uses the service.
 - Target domain